← All foods / Proteins

 Eggs

-• Egg whites are the main concern — raw or undercooked egg whites are documented to have histamine-liberating properties, meaning they may prompt a histamine-like response in sensitive individuals
+• Egg whites are the one nuance — raw or undercooked egg whites are documented to have histamine-liberating properties, meaning they may prompt a histamine-like response in some sensitive people; cooking the white until it's fully set generally helps

-Whole eggs cooked until the whites are fully set tend to be easier to tolerate than soft or undercooked preparations.
+Whole eggs cooked until the whites are fully set tend to be the most comfortable preparation.

 For educational purposes only.
 Not medical advice.
 Consult a healthcare professional for personal guidance.